Sunday, December 31, 2023

 But before we taste it, we at A Book of Cookrye have a special and favorite way to eat cranberry sauce!
 (Or cranberry salad.)

 You may think macaroni and cheese and cranberry sauce is a weird combination.
-But really, macaroni and cheese and cranberry sauce is merely lateral move from those cheese-cracker-and-expensive-jelly trays you see at unpleasantly boring business events.
+But really, it's a lateral move from those cheese-cracker-and-expensive-jelly trays you see at unpleasantly boring business events.
 (One day I'll find out where they get those extra-bland crackers topped with flavor-free herb flecks.)

-And of course, that meant that a lot of our cranberry gelatin ended in sandwiches like this.
+And of course, cranberry toast led to sandwiches like this.

-If you think I am batty for dumping celery into cranberry sauce (or cranberry salad, depending on your perspective), well, you may be right.
-In full disclosure, I like to take home those long pickles that come on the side of deli sandwiches and do this:
+If you think I am batty for dumping celery into cranberry sauce (or cranberry salad, depending on your perspective) and then putting it into a peanut butter sandwich, well, you may be right.
+In full disclosure, I like to take home those long pickles that come on the side of deli plates and do this:

 Shudder if you want, but peanut butter and pickle sandwiches show up in several decades' worth of cookbooks.
 There is precedent.

-Purely because I like testing directions before sharing them, I decided to make this with a single envelope of gelatin, even though it's a bit less than the tablespoon that the directions demand.
-I was reasonably sure our gelatin would still set, but I wanted to confirm that before saying that it's possible.
+Getting back to our spider-free stovetop, I used a single envelope of gelatin, which is a bit less than the tablespoon that the original directions demand.
+I was reasonably sure our salad would still set, but I wanted to confirm that before saying that it's possible.
 I also decided to forget about unmolding and just serve it from the container in which it congealed.
-I couldn't get over what a beautiful color it was.
+As I poured it out of the pot, I couldn't get over what a beautiful color it was.

-The resulting gelatin wasn't quite as firm as the first batch.
+The second batch of cranberry sauce (or salad), with its slightly reduced allotment of gelatin, wasn't quite as firm as the first.
 I liked it better that way- it seemed agreeably soft instead of bulletproof.
 So if you want to skip unmolding and let your cranberry sauce firm up in the bowl you will serve it in, I think one envelope of gelatin is better than one tablespoon of it.
 But for those who want their cranberries to stand on their own, you'll a bit of extra jiggly reinforcement.

 Sunday, December 24, 2023